ess-dmsc/nexus-streamer-python/README-dev.md

 ## Release process

 Create a git version tag, for example `v0.7.0`.
+You must make this first because the conda package uses the tag as its version.

-You must first have a conda installation, for example `conda` via pip, or [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+You must have a conda installation, for example `conda` via pip, or [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 From the directory of the nexus-streamer-python repository, build the package with
 ```commandline